 - Social Media: An immediate and more informal way of seeing how your member views issues

 - Congress.gov: Shows recent voting record and bills they’ve introduced (sponsored) or co-sponsored

 So, what is an “ask”?
 The Ask is DC lingo for the purpose of your visit.
 It can be anything from requesting that the member of Congress vote a particular way on a bill to simply letting the office know that you are an expert on a topic of interest to the district and would be happy to be a resource.
 When explaining your ask, make it clear and concise and discuss the relevance to the state or district.

 It’s important that you clearly explain to the member or staffer why your ask should matter to them, and this is where your message comes in.
 How can you make them care?

-Some questions to ask yourself while creating your message:
+Some questions to ask yourself when creating your message:

-- What impacts have your science or program had on the state or district?
+- What impacts does your science or program have on the state or district?

 - Did your program recently discover something?
 Have you been recognized or awarded recently?
 Does your university stimulate your area’s economy and bring in constituents?